corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-operations-cordapp-deployment.md

-If the CorDapps don’t contain any migration scripts, then they don’t require custom tables and you may skip this step.
+If the CorDapps do not contain any migration scripts, then they do not require custom tables and you can skip this step.

 {{< note >}}